packetcoders/ws-netbox-nornir-graphql/exercises/wb_001_graphql.md

 ## Exercise 1 – Log into NetBox GraphiQL
-1. Open your browser and navigate to the NetBox via the link and credentials emailed to you.
+1. Open your browser and navigate to the NetBox via the link and credentials provided to you.
 2. Click on the GraphiQL icon at the bottom of the page.

 ![alt text](../assets/graphql-icon.png)